Saturday, October 17: Players & Parents Team Meeting

 Can a player also attend another camp/team during the same dates?

-No, a player cannot attend any other live camp or be part of any other team during each specific 3 week session.
+No, a player cannot attend any other live camp or be part of any other team.
 Players are allowed to attend online/virtual camps during those dates.

 Where will the camps be located?